OM2P: Offline Multi-Agent Mean-Flow Policy: Experiments

 \subsection{Empirical Results}

-OM\textsuperscript{2}P consistently achieves superior performance across both MPE and MA-MuJoCo benchmarks, as shown in Table~\ref{tab:algorithmsmpe}.
+\paragraph{Standard Tasks and Datasets.} OM\textsuperscript{2}P consistently achieves superior performance across both MPE and MA-MuJoCo benchmarks, as shown in Table~\ref{tab:algorithmsmpe}.
 It outperforms OMAR and MA-SfBC by substantial margins and matches or surpasses MA-FQL in most scenarios.
 Thanks to its one-step policy design, OM\textsuperscript{2}P demonstrates stable learning across datasets of varying quality, while significantly improving training and inference efficiency.
 On the more challenging multi-agent HalfCheetah-v2 domain, OM\textsuperscript{2}P maintains strong scalability and robustness, achieving nearly the highest average return under all dataset regimes and excelling particularly on expert data.
 These results collectively highlight OM\textsuperscript{2}P’s effectiveness as a scalable, efficient, and high-performing solution for offline multi-agent reinforcement learning.

-To justify the effectiveness of OM\textsuperscript{2}P algorithm, we evaluate the training efficiency of OM\textsuperscript{2}P in terms of GPU memory usage and training time over $10,000$ steps, evaluating $10$ episodes per $100$ steps shown in Table~\ref{tab:efficiency}.
-Compared to the diffusion-based MA-SfBC and the flow-based MA-FQL, OM\textsuperscript{2}P achieves significantly higher efficiency by avoiding iterative sampling and costly distillation.
-Specifically, OM\textsuperscript{2}P reduces GPU memory usage by over $37\%$ (from $1036$MB to $650$MB) and cuts training time by more than $90\%$ (from $6242$s to $576$s for $10.8\times$ improvement) relative to the diffusion-based MA-SfBC.
-It also achieves over $28\%$ lower memory usage ($906$MB to $650$MB) and approximately $20\%$ faster training ($715$s to $576$s) than the flow-based MA-FQL.
+\paragraph{Training Efficiency.} To justify the effectiveness of OM\textsuperscript{2}P algorithm, we evaluate the training efficiency of OM\textsuperscript{2}P in terms of GPU memory usage and training time over $10,000$ steps, evaluating $10$ episodes per $100$ steps under the MPE World task using the expert dataset, which is shown in Table~\ref{tab:efficiency}.
+Notably, OM\textsuperscript{2}P maximizes efficiency via derivative-free, native one-step generation, bypassing the high memory costs and distillation overheads typical of baselines (MA-FQL).
+Specifically, OM\textsuperscript{2}P reduces GPU memory usage by over $37\%$ (from $1036$MB to $650$MB) and cuts training time by more than $90\%$ (from $5674$s to $564$s for $10.1\times$ improvement) relative to the diffusion-based MA-SfBC.
+It also achieves over $28\%$ lower memory usage ($906$MB to $650$MB) and approximately $50\%$ faster evaluation ($169$s to $85$s) than the flow-based MA-FQL.
 Furthermore, when replacing our derivative-free approximation with full gradient computation, memory usage jumps to over $2.4$GB—demonstrating the importance of our efficient training design to achieve $3.8\times$ GPU memory reduction.
 The results demonstrate that OM\textsuperscript{2}P achieves consistently low memory overhead and fast runtime, highlighting its effectiveness in resource-constrained environments.